Notes on birds/wildlife from a nature enthusiast & photographer (copyright Peter Ransome)

 On Thursday 29th August directly after work, I looked around the North Denes, where there is a lot of tall vegetation, by the usual spot where the Alexanders are (the south- east part) I soon spotted the trio of Whinchats that showed well when the sun was out and went to ground when the cloud blocked the sun.
 As I walked back to the car, I checked the sea for Terns but didn't see any.
 A succession of Mediterranean Gulls flew north, 11 in total, 9 adults, 1 2nd winter and 1 immature.
 I heard a "chew- chew- chew" and was looking for the Greenshank but initially I couldn't see it and then I suddenly saw it flying low north- east over the car park and out to sea.

 On Wednesday 28th August on a particularly sunny early evening, I was talking to Leon our neighbour and he said he had a 'large Grasshopper' which he picked off his side of the fence and handed it to me and I said "Oh, its a Conehead" and I put in our garden for a few pics and here they are.
-It is of course, a Short-winged Conehead, and I put it on some Clematis where it soon crawled out of sight.
+It is of course, a Speckled Bush Cricket, and not a Conehead & I put it on some Clematis where it soon crawled out of sight.